camwebb/taxon-tools/README.md

     make check
     make install

-To check and run this version.
+to check and run this version.
 Commands `matchnames` and `parsenames` should now work anywhere.